 Syntax highlighting helps you decifer the role each attribute plays in a command.
 See how the explanation goodness of this image is made accessable by kmdr below.

-Explanations come from our database and are sourced from official documentation and manual pages
+Definitions come from our database and are sourced from official documentation and manual pages

 kmdr can explain commands that consist of or are part of complex structures thanks to a nifty semantic parser.